thomleysens/UDV-server/API_Extended_Document/README.md

 A (UDV oriented) document is composed of two main parts :
 - the **MetaData** of the document such as having a title, a description, etc.
 - the **Visualisation** data that can allow e.g. to display the document   at a specified spatial position when realising a rendering of a City.

+Furthermore, we have a Many to Many relationship between **ExtendedDocument** and **GuidedTour**, that is why we have created the class **ExtendeDocGuideTour**.
+It can link a document to a guided tour.
+A document can be associated several times to the same guided tour.
+A guided tour has a beginning and an end, so the notion or order is very important, hence we have the attribute **doc_position**, that defines the order of each document in the guided tour.

 Additionally, in order to relate (link) those two parts AED uses another entity called **ExtendedDocument**.